 Aging and Mental Function

 Just like people, pets suffer from the loss of mental abilities with age.
 In humans, we call this reduced brain functioning Alzheimer’s disease.
 In animals, this is called Cognitive Dysfunction Syndrome.
-People and animals with these conditions exhibit dramatically reduced functioning of cannabinoid receptors in the brain as well as increased plaque deposits and microglia, which cause inflammation.
+People and animals with these conditions exhibit dramatically reduced functioning of receptors in the brain as well as increased plaque deposits and microglia, which cause inflammation.

 New research also suggests that hemp helps regenerate new neurons in the part of the brain responsible for memory.
 Researchers found that when hemp is administered to animals with memory loss, their memory improves (Journal of Neurochemistry).

 One of the most prevalent conditions that affects cat and dog health is arthritis.
 Pets can suffer from both osteoarthritis (the kind associated with age) and rheumatoid arthritis (the kind associated with autoimmune disease).
 Hemp can decrease the symptoms of both types of arthritis by acting as both an immunosuppressant and an anti-inflammatory for dogs, protecting joints against severe damage and inhibiting the release of the tumor necrosis factor that causes joint inflammation and destruction (National Academy of Sciences, US).

 An autoimmune disorder occurs when the body’s immune system attacks normal cells in the body as though they were invaders.
 It typically targets cells in the thyroid, blood, joints, eye, skin, and even some internal organs.